ganiszulfa/okblog/file/README.md

 This will:
 - Build the Docker image
 - Configure environment variables
-- Start LocalStack for S3 storage
+- Start MinIO for S3 storage
 - Expose the service on port 5000

 To stop the service: